tagtogorg/tagtog-doc/projects.md

       </tr>
       <tr>
         <td><code>string</code></td>
         <td>One or more words describing a document.
-This is particularly handy whether you don't have a specific list of options or if you do, it might change often. e.g. which disease is related to this clinical profile? </td>
+This is particularly handy whether you don't have a specific list of options or if you do, it might change often. e.g. which disease is related to this clinical profile?
+You can also use the <code>string</code> type to attach any meta information, e.g.: comments, URLs, json data, etc.</td>
       </tr>
       <tr>
         <td><code>enum</code></td>
-        <td>list of options which can describe a document. <strong>In this case the options should be written in the description of the label separated by commas</strong>. e.g. severity of the error report could be: low, medium, high or critical. </td>
+        <td>list of options which can describe a document. <strong>In this case, the options must be written in the description of the label separated by commas</strong>. e.g. an error's severity could be broken down as: low, medium, high, critical. </td>
       </tr>
     </table>
   </div>